AWikia/Level/README.md

     - Droplet
     - Some Smilies (Such as Zipped Mouth, Naughseated, Hot and Freezing)
     - Some Hands
+    - Medals
     - Adult, Child, Standing Adult
     - Magnet
-  - Extended Symbols and Pictographs A (Supports the following):
+  - Extended Symbols and Pictographs A (A few are supported)
-    - Hearts (Light Blue, Gray, Pink)
-    - Droplet
-    - Adhensive Bandage
-    - Boomerang
-    - Ladder
-    - Mirror and Window
-    - Battery
-    - Bluberries, Bell Pepper and Flatbread
-    - Four Emoticons (Melting Face, Face with Diagonal Mouth, Dotted-line face, Shaking Face)
-    - Leftwards and Rightwards Hands
   - Tags (Supports 37 glyphs related to subdivision flag creation)
   - Composite Glyphs (See [here](#private-use-area-e000---f8ff) for character support; split between ZWJ and Country Flag glyphs)
   - Component Glyphs (See [here](#component-glyphs-f0000---f0fff) for character support)